Dr. Michael Leitges

 Kinases are intracellular proteins with pivotal roles for a healthy cell.
 Deregulation and malfunctions are associated with many human diseases.

 A focus of Dr. Leitges' lab is cancer biology.
-In this context his work provided numbers of new insights regarding PKC signalling during cancer development and defined individual PKCs as promising drug targets.
+In this context his work provided numerous new insights regarding PKC signalling during cancer development and defined individual PKCs as promising drug targets.
 In addition more recent results from his group identified so far unknown signalling pathways, which are essential for tumour development and integrate the PKC/PKD signalling axis.
 These will be further characterized applying the established technologies in the lab and will serve as future drug targets.

 In conclusion, the future work from Dr. Leitges' lab will eventually provide new drugs for cancer treatment, which potentially act more specific and show less harmful side effects.